 Then in her mid-30’s, she had a wake-up call: one day, her doctors called to tell her they had great news.
 That news, she soon learned, was that she wasn’t going to die “in the immediate future”— and they all seemed happy with that prognosis.

 Mette, on the other hand, was not.
 Finally understanding how dire her situation was, she put her economist training to use and began tracking everything — diet, symptoms, and more— in detailed Excel spreadsheets.
 She looked for patterns, did A/B tests, and adjusted her behavior accordingly.
-Slowly, she watched symptoms fall away — and with them, the collection of diagnoses that had defined her life.
-Today, her company Mymee guides autoimmune patients through the same process, helping them identify triggers to reverse symptoms.
+Slowly, she watched autoimmune symptoms fall away — and with them, the collection of diagnoses that had defined her life.
+Today, her symptom-tracking app Mymee guides autoimmune patients through the same process, helping them identify triggers to reverse symptoms.

 Watch Mette’s full interview to hear why some of her friends had no idea she was suffering, how being a CEO influenced her approach to her illness, and the role the healthcare system played in her journey: